Sonia Chang-Díaz

-Sonia Rosa Chang-Díaz (born March 31, 1978) is an American politician who serves in the Massachusetts Senate from the 2nd Suffolk district as a member of the Democratic Party.
+Sonia Rosa Chang-Díaz (born March 31, 1978) is an American politician who served in the Massachusetts Senate from the 2nd Suffolk district as a member of the Democratic Party.
 She was the first Hispanic woman elected to the state senate.
 She ran for the Democratic nomination for Governor of Massachusetts in the 2022 election.

 Chang-Díaz was educated at the University of Virginia.
 She entered politics while serving as a legislature aide for Massachusetts Senator Cheryl Jacques and as a campaign manager for MassEquality.
 She attempted to win election to the state senate in the 2006 election as a write-in candidate in the Democratic primary, but lost to incumbent Senator Dianne Wilkerson, who was also running as a write-in candidate.
 She ran again in the 2008 election and defeated Wilkerson in the primary and general elections.

 Early life

-Sonia Chang-Díaz was born in Boston, Massachusetts, on March 31, 1978, to Franklin Chang-Díaz, a NASA astronaut.
+Sonia Chang-Díaz was born in Boston, Massachusetts, on March 31, 1978, the daughter of Franklin Chang-Díaz, a physicist who would be selected as a NASA astronaut in 1980.
 She graduated from the University of Virginia.
 She worked as one of Senator Cheryl Jacques' legislative aides and was a campaign manager for MassEquality.